A graphical framework for interpretable correlation matrix models: Constructing a sequence of simpler correlation matrices

-The correlation coefficients are functions of the parent's variances.
+The correlation coefficients are functions of the parent's variances as shown in Section \ref{sec:sub23}.
 By further exploiting the graph, we can automatically generate a sequence of simpler correlation matrices by removing one parent at a time.
 Based on this approach, there are as many simpler models as there are parent nodes that will represent parsimonious models.
 It is clear why the identity matrix could be a reasonable choice only when the correlation matrix is an exchangeable matrix.
 When the correlation matrix is unstructured, choosing an uncorrelated as a simpler model might cause too much shrinkage.
-Hence, a solution is to have the user-defined graph to guide the definition of a sequence of nested models that represents a simpler version of the initial model, where every simpler model has one parameter less than the previous model.

-The process automatically produces a sequence of correlation matrices by nullifying one parent's variance at a time.
-In Figure \ref{fig:basemod}$a$ ~(shown later), we show an example of how, from the graph with eight children and seven parents, by removing, in order, the parent node, we generate a sequence of seven graphs, with the last two devising an exchangeable and an uncorrelated matrix.
-We illustrate this in the following example.
+In Figure \ref{fig:basemod}$a$, we show an example of how, from the graph with eight children and seven parents, by removing, in order, the parent node, we generate a sequence of seven graphs, with the last two devising an exchangeable (Figure \ref{fig:basemod}$g$) and an uncorrelated matrix (Figure \ref{fig:basemod}$h$).